skellis46/slipbox/artistic research and ecosystems.md

 This Strand quote is from [[collapse is generative]]

 The distinction between Rawlence's thinking and Strand's is that Rawlence is discussing being aware of our place in an ecosystem, whereas Strand is talking about the hubris of attempting to control an ecosystem.
+Perhaps use of word reciprocity or enlivenment is better? (see <https://dark-mountain.net/the-poetics-of-ecology/>)

 > Ecology teaches us that we exist by virtue of our ties to one another and to the more-than-human world, and that those ties are strengthened, not weakened, by the inclusion and equal participation of each and every member of that network.
 The strength and resilience of computational networks, the inherent power of distribution and interconnection, teaches us the same.[@bridle-2022-ways n.pag.]